probakilla/rush_hour/README.txt

 	- Open a terminal in the folder you extract  the archive.
 	- type "cmake ./" (without the quotes)
 	- type "make install"
+	- Navigate to the RushHour/bin folder.
+	- Type in your terminal "./the_game_you_want_to_play", type enter.
 	- Play !

 Thanks for playing our game.